haoyangcai0711/15618_Final_Project_MST/README.md

-# MST Algorithms
+# 15618 Final Project: Parallel MST Algorithms on Dynamic Graphs

 This repository contains tools and implementations for exploring and testing different Minimum Spanning Tree (MST) algorithms.
-It includes a Python script to generate random connected Watts Strogatz graphs and a C++ program to compute MSTs using Kruskal's and Prim's algorithms.
+It includes a Python script to generate random connected Watts Strogatz graphs and a C++ program to compute MSTs using various algorithms.

+## Supported Algorithms
+- Kruskal's Algorithm
+- Prim's Algorithm

 ## Prerequisites